and the Baptism of the Spirit

 not to divorce one phase of His work from the other.
 His work for

-us (justification) brings the gift and infilling of the Spirit.
+us (justification and forgiveness) brings the gift and infilling of the Spirit.
 Indeed,

 this gift of the Spirit is the seal, pledge and guarantee that we